AryanAAB/E-Mart-App/README.md

 # E-Mart App
-A Flutter application (using dart) for an electronic market application that allows users to buy different products using Firebase for login features.
+A Flutter application (using dart) for an electronic market application that allows users to buy different products using Firebase for login and storing user data.

 # Libraries Used
 - firebase_core : for firebase